jcocchi/CosmosDBPowerBIProxy/README.md

 - Azure Key Vault
     - One secret for the `DATABRICKS_TOKEN`

+> Note: to get the latest Spark version supported by Databricks run the `databricks clusters spark-version` command using the Databricks CLI and then update the `DATABRICKS_SPARK_VERSION` variable in `create-solution.sh` with the latest version from the list.

 Log in to your Azure account to begin deploying these resources

     az login